StephenGunn/jovian/src/content/posts/copy-to-clipboard-in-svelte.md

 ```

-This is almost vanilla JavaScript.
-You could easily enhance this component by adding props
+This is almost vanilla JavaScript and meant as a starting point.
+You could easily enhance
-or scoped styles.
+this component by adding props or scoped styles.

 ## Conclusion